zihung20/tp/docs/UserGuide.md

 ```

 **Validation:**
-- Index must be valid, the sequence need not be sorted.
+- INDEX must be valid, the sequence need not be sorted.
 - Date must follow ISO format `YYYY-MM-DD`

 ---